sugarsack/sugar/docs/tutor_runner_module.md

 ```

 Well, OK.
 It asks you to select module for being "runner" or "state".
-We will leave out the implementation to the default, since our the only
+We will leave out the "implementation" option as the default.
-implementation version will be "linux".
-In this Tutorial we are creating
+In this Tutorial we are creating **runner module**.
-**runner module**.

 ```
 $ sugar-mkmod -n system.name -t runner